 With a small ladle, spoon batter into the pan.
 Create three pancakes.
 Add another spoonful on top of each pancake as high as you can.
 Top each one with another spoonful.
 Add one tablespoon of water to the edges of the pan.
 Cover with lid.
 In two minutes, add another spoonful on each pancake (stack as high as you can).
 You may need to add a touch more water.
 Cover.
 Set a timer for 4 minutes.
 Gently, flip each pancake.
 If the pancake feels like it is sticking, wait a few moments.
 The pancake will release when it is ready.
 Add a touch more water.
 Cover and allow to cook on the other side for about 4 to 5 minutes on low heat.

-Transfer pancakes to a serving plate.
+Transfer the Japanese Souffle Pancakes to a serving plate.
 Top with the fresh whipped cream, berries and mint.
 Dust with powdered sugar and a drizzle of maple syrup and ENJOY!